Constant 2-labellings and an application to (r,a,b)-covering codes: Introduction

 \section{Introduction}

+Constant $2$-labellings are particular $2$-colourings of weighted graphs.
+For every composition of the colouring with an automorphism of a given group, the sum of the weights of the black vertices must be equal to a constant that depends on the colour of a given particular vertex.

 The motivation about introducing constant $2$-labellings comes from covering problems in graphs.
+Covering and packing problems are traditional issues in graph theory.
+A natural packing problem in a graph is to determine the maximal number of non-intersecting identical balls that can be placed in the graph; a covering problem is for example to determine the minimal number of $r$-balls that can be placed in such a way that every vertex of the graph is contained in at least one of them.
+Packing problems are fundamental in ``error correction'' while covering problems have application in mobile network.
+See~\cite{Cohen--Honkala--Litsyn--Lobstein--1997} for many bibliographic pointers.

-These lattest are coverings with balls of constant radius satisfying special multiplicity condition.
-Let $G=(V,E)$ be a graph and $r, a, b$ be positive integers.
-A set $S\subseteq V$ of vertices is an \emph{$(r,a,b)$-code} if every element of $S$ belongs to exactly $a$ balls of radius $r$ centered at elements of $S$ and every element of $V\setminus S$ belongs to exactly $b$ balls of radius $r$ centered at elements of $S$.
-Such codes are also known as $(r,a,b)$-covering codes~\cite{Axe}, $(r,a,b)$-isotropic colorings~\cite{Axe} or as perfect colorings~\cite{Puzy}.
+We consider in this paper coverings with balls of constant radius that satisfy multiplicity conditions.
+For positive integers $r, a, b$, an \emph{$(r,a,b)$-covering code} or simply \emph{$(r,a,b)$-code} of a graph $G=(V,E)$ is a set $S\subseteq V$ of vertices such that every element of $S$ belongs to exactly $a$ balls of radius $r$ with elements of $S$ as centers and every element of $V\setminus S$ belongs to exactly $b$ balls of radius $r$ with elements of $S$ as centers.
+We can view an $(r,a,b)$-code as a particular colouring $c$ with two colors, black and white, where the black vertices are the elements of the code.
+Such codes are also known as $(a,b)$-codes of radius $r$~\cite{Gravier--Lacroix--Slimani--2013}, as $(r,a,b)$-isotropic colourings~\cite{Axenovich--2003} or as perfect colourings~\cite{Puzynina--2009}.

 The notion of $(r,a,b)$-codes generalizes the notion of domination and perfect codes in graphs.
-An $r$-perfect code in a graph is nothing less than an $(r,1,1)$-code.
-Perfect codes were introduced in terms of graphs by Biggs in~\cite{Biggs}.
-It was shown by Kratochvil~\cite{Krat} that the problem of finding an $r$-perfect code in graphs (\textit{i.e.}, an $(r,1,1)$-code) is NP-complete.
-Moreover, this problem is even NP-complete in the case of bipartite graphs with maximum degree three.
-For more information about perfect codes, see~\cite[Chapter 11]{CHLL}.
+Perfect codes were introduced in terms of graphs by Biggs~\cite{Biggs--1973}.
+An \emph{$r$-perfect code} of a graph $G=(V,E)$ is a subset $C\subseteq V$ with the property that each vertex is within distance $r$ of exactly one vertex of $C$.
+Hence, an $r$-perfect code is an $(r,1,1)$-code.
+Kratochv\'il~\cite{Kratochvil--1988} showed that the problem of finding an $r$-perfect code in graphs is NP-complete.

+Perfect codes have also been studied in infinite graphs.
+For example, Golomb and Welsh \cite{Golomb--Welch--1968,Golomb--Welch--1970} considered the multidimensional rectangular grid $\mathbb{Z}^d$.
+They proved the existence of $1$-perfect codes, i.e., $(1,1,1)$-codes, in $\mathbb{Z}^d$.
+Such codes can be considered as periodic tilings of the grid $\mathbb{Z}^n$ by balls of radius $1$.
+Moreover, the authors conjectured that there do not exist $r$-perfect codes with $r> 1$ in $\mathbb{Z}^d$~\cite{Golomb--Welch--1968,Golomb--Welch--1970}.
+Horak~\cite{Horak--2009} wrote a survey of results that support the conjecture.
+For more information about perfect codes, see~\cite[Chapter 11]{Cohen--Honkala--Litsyn--Lobstein--1997}.